ami-nope/AudioBit/README.md

 ## Credits

-Built by Amiya and contributors.
+Built by Amiya.
 Inspired by modern desktop tooling and studio-grade mixers.